UoM-Digital-Health-Software/CONNECT-REST-Connector/README.md

-# Kafka Connect REST Source and Fitbit Source
+# Kafka Connect REST Source and Fitbit Source (CONNECT FORK)

 This project contains a Kafka Connect source connector for a general REST API, and one for Fitbit in particular.
-The documentation of the Kafka Connect REST source still needs to be done.
+The documentation of the Kafka Connect REST source still needs to be done.o

 ## Fitbit source connector